Seil0/Project-HomeFlix/README.md

 # Project-HomeFlix

 Project HomeFlix is a Kellerkinder Project, that alowes you to sort all your local saved movies in clean UI.
+This is the dec branch please commit all changes her.

 Librarys used in this Project:
 JFoenix: https://github.com/jfoenixadmin/JFoenix